 Amir then asked, “If I were to give you my lands Hiss, where do you propose I should live?”.

 “Actually, they are my lands, not yours and where you live is of no concern to me,” replied Hiss.
-“Even so, may I suggest the frozen territory to the north of here.
+“Even so, may I suggest the frozen territory to the north.
 Or you could go east whence your kind originally came.
 After all, it was not so long ago that your clan arrived here.
 Snakes were here long before you came.
-Yet once arrived you immediately dominated the other animals.
-And when your family had control of the land it wanted, your father cunningly devised a way of keeping his stolen property in his family by sweeping aside of the Law of the Jungle and introducing property rights.
-What was outwardly a benevolent idea was in reality a way to keep the booty of past crimes.
-This was indeed a master stroke, but doesn’t it strike you as odd that this idea only occurred to your father after he had all the lands he wanted?”
+Yet once here you immediately dominated the other animals.
+And when your family had control of the land it wanted, your father cunningly devised a way of keeping his stolen property in his family by sweeping aside the Law of the Jungle and introducing property rights.
+What was outwardly a benevolent idea was in reality a way to hang on to his ill-gotten gains.
+Doesn’t it strike you as odd that this idea only occurred to your father after he had all the lands he wanted?”

 Amir now moved closer to Hiss and there was something threatening in his demeanour, despite his apparent calm.
 He replied: